-PUPIL MENTAL HEALTH SERVICES (EC §§49428, 48980): Information on how to initiate access to available mental health services on campus is in the community, or both, is available on the school's website and the student handbook Attachment 11.
+PUPIL MENTAL HEALTH SERVICES (EC §§49428, 48980): Information on how to initiate access to available mental health services on campus is in the community, or both, is available on the school's website and the student handbook Attachment 12.

 BULLYING AND CYBERBULLYING PREVENTION EC (EC §234.4): The Orange County Department of Education recognizes the harmful effects of bullying on student learning and school attendance and desires to provide safe school environments that protect students from physical and emotional harm.
 Orange County Department of Education employees shall establish student safety as a high priority and shall not tolerate bullying of any student.
-Please refer to Attachment 9.
+Please refer to Attachment 10.

-PUPIL SUICIDE PREVENTION HOTLINE (EC §§215.5, 48980): Districts that issue pupil ID cards are required to print the telephone number to reach the National Suicide Prevention Lifeline (1-800-273-8255) on either side of student identification cards.
+PUPIL SUICIDE PREVENTION AND DOMESTIC VIOLENCE HOTLINES (EC §§215.5, 48980): The telephone number to reach the National Suicide Prevention Lifeline (1-800-273-8255) and telephone number for the National Domestic Violence Hotline: 1-800-799-7233 are printed on either side of student identification cards.